Federal Perkins Loans

 The Federal Perkins loan is a fixed-rate, low-interest loan from the federal government.
 Repayment on Federal Perkins loans disbursed prior to October 1, 2017 begins nine months after the borrower leaves school or drops below half-time attendance.
 The interest rate is fixed at 5 percent.
 For first-time loans disbursed after October 1, 1992, the borrower will make minimum monthly payments of $40.
 Perkins loans are subsidized by the Federal Government; interest will not accrue until repayment begins.

 Repayment begins nine months after the borrower leaves school or drops below half-time attendance.
 The interest rate is fixed at 5 percent.
 For first-time loans disbursed after October 1, 1992, the borrower will make minimum monthly payments of $40.
-Annual awarding of Perkins loans is based on early application, continued demonstration of financial need, availability of federal funds, and maintenance of minimum academic standards.
 Because Perkins loans are subsidized by the federal government, interest will not accrue until repayment begins.

 Annual and Aggregate Federal Perkins Loan Limits and Amounts